Diverse stages of star formation in the IRAS 18162-2048 region. Emergence of UV Feedback: Discussion

 \section{Discussion}

-\subsection{IRS~7: A B2/B3 Zero Age Main Sequence Star Powering an \ion{H}{ii} and a PhotoDissociation Region}
+\subsection{IRS~7: A B2/B3 zero-age main-sequence star powering an \ion{H}{ii} and a photodissociation region}

 Our results strongly indicate the presence of sources of UV photons within the region of IRAS~18162-2048.
 The Br$\gamma$ line profile observed towards IRS~7/SC is consistent with that of a B2/B3 ZAMS star \citep{bik2005b}.
-In addition, the presence of a PDR is revealed by the H$_2$ emission morphology, its kinematic (Fig.~\ref{fig:extinction_excitation}), and by the distinct ro-vibrational `sawtooth' pattern in the excitation diagram (Fig.~\ref{fig:rv_diag}).
-The measured $1-0$~S(1)/$2-1$~S(1) ratio and radial velocity maps (Fig.~\ref{fig:extinction_excitation}) further rules out a shock origin for the molecular emission, confirming that UV-pumped excitation dominates.
+In addition, the presence of a PDR is revealed by the H$_2$ emission morphology, its kinematics (Fig.~\ref{fig:extinction_excitation}), and the distinct ro-vibrational `sawtooth' pattern in the excitation diagram (Fig.~\ref{fig:rv_diag}).
+The measured $1-0$~S(1)/$2-1$~S(1) ratio and radial velocity maps (Fig.~\ref{fig:extinction_excitation}) further rule out a shock origin for the molecular emission, confirming that UV-pumped excitation dominates.
 The collective near-IR evidence thus points to a strong source of UV photons in the vicinity.
 Interestingly, the main source in the region, IRAS~18162-2048, remains undetected up to $2.47~\mathrm{\mu m}$ (Fig.~\ref{fig:cont_H2_BrG}), likely due to the extremely high extinction towards its core.
 This suggests that IRS~7/SC is the main contributor to the observed PDR emission, at least in the near-IR regime.

-IRAS~18162-2048 has been extensively observed at mm and cm wavelengths.
+We note that IRAS~18162-2048 has been extensively observed at millimetre and centimetre wavelengths.
 The optical component was first identified by \citet{gyulbudaghian1978}, while early radio observations by \citet{rodriguez1980} detected free-free emission in the region.
-Later, \citet{marti1993} presented high-resolution VLA observations at 6~cm, revealing for the first time what \citet{marti1995} called the `stationary condensation' (SC).
+Later, \citet{marti1993} presented high-resolution VLA observations at 6~cm, revealing the SC for the first time \citet{marti1995}.
 Unlike the HH~80–81 radio knots, which exhibit proper motions exceeding $1000~\mathrm{km~s^{-1}}$ \citep{marti1995,bally2023}, the SC source has remained stationary for decades, indicating that it is not part of the main protostellar jet.